 The photo above shows me alongside Richard Seale, proudly wearing my Guardians of Rum badge (on my right side).

-“The Guardians of Rum is a movement conceived during the visit of Luca Gargano (Velier) and Richard Seale (Foursquare) with the Harris/Hussey Family at the iconic Hampden Estate in Jamaica earlier this year (2016).
+“The Guardians of Rum is a movement conceived during the visit of Luca Gargano (Velier) and Richard Seale (Foursquare) with the Harris/Hussey Family at the iconic Hampden Estate in Jamaica in 2016.

 Those who wear the badge are committed to preserving a place in today’s rum world for pure rum and traditional methods.